All Episodes

 When you have Republicans in the majority on both ends of Pennsylvania Avenue, they're not willing to throw a punch at big government because they're afraid they might hit their teammates.

-And so I think maybe part of it is, as I said, if you look at what you see during the nineteen nineties, and this is one of the chapters of my book talks about what I call divided government.
+And so I think maybe part of it is, as I said, if you look at what you see during the 1990s, and this is one of the chapters in my book, talks about what I call divided government.

 As a result, they're much more eager to fight against the big spenders in the other party or on the other end of Pennsylvania Avenue.